-Neovascular AMD begins when blood vessels form abnormally at the back of the eye through a process called angiogenesis.
-The blood vessels leak blood or fluid in the macula and form scars that cause central vision to deteriorate.
-Women tend to be at greater risk than men, and Caucasians are more likely to lose vision from AMD than African-Americans and Asian populations.
-Smoking, obesity and family history could also put a person at risk of AMD.
+Neovascular AMD begins when new and abnormal blood vessels grow uncontrollably under the macula, through a process called angiogenesis.
+The blood vessels leak blood or fluid in the macula and form scars that cause central vision to deteriorate.3 Women tend to be at greater risk than men, and Caucasians are more likely to lose vision from AMD than African-American and Asian populations.
+Smoking, obesity and family history could also put a person at risk of AMD.4

-Our research focus in ophthalmology encompasses AMD, diabetic macular oedema, diabetic retinopathy, geographic atrophy and glaucoma.
+Our research focus in ophthalmology encompasses AMD, diabetic macular edema, diabetic retinopathy, geographic atrophy and beyond.
 At Roche pRED, we believe that exploring, understanding and addressing the biology that underpins a specific disease is crucial in being able to deliver medical solutions for patients.

 I joined Roche because I saw there was a real commitment to develop medicines for eye diseases that cause significant visual loss and impairment to patients worldwide.